-The electrical elements which can be having own capability to produce the current in the circuit.
-This element is called “an Active Element”.
+An electrical element which can be having own capability to produce the current in the circuit is called ‘an Active Element’.

 Battery, Generator, Alternator, and other electronic components (LED, Diode, Transistor, Integrated circuit (IC’s), Vacuum tube) these are an example of the active elements.

-The circuit having at least a single active element for flowing current and producing the potential difference in given circuit.
+Note: A circuit having at least a single active element for flowing current and producing voltage.